This is a list of

 the Reaphook and the Sickle are available on the net at

-recorded by Waterson:Carthy on the Holy Heathens CD, and I was able to listen to this on MySpace.
+recorded by Waterson:Carthy on the Holy Heathens CD and you can hear

 8. Harvest Season by Clan na Gael